jpstayfocus/linux-foundation-update/README.md

 # linux-foundation-update
-Terminal, Bash &amp; VIM Essentials
+Terminal, Bash & VIM Essentials

+## Terminal and Shell

 ### Installing zsh using Iterm2 (macOS), link to download is [here](https://iterm2.com)
 - Difference between bash and zsh (useful if you are using your own machine)